Conflict and climate change drive water crisis in Syria | DW | 13.12.2021

 "The insufficient flow of water from the Euphrates has a direct impact on the daily lives of millions of people.
 Drinking water is running short in at least three government districts in Syria: in Deir-ez-Zor, Raqqa and Aleppo," said Bo Viktor Nylund, representative of the UN Children's Fund UNICEF in Syria.
 "We urgently need a conversation at the regional level to find a solution as soon as possible."

-After extreme drought not much is left of the West Lake, once an important reservoir in northern Syria's Hasakah region

 The Euphrates flows through Turkey, Syria and Iraq.
-On the Turkish side, it is dammed by the Ataturk Dam.
+On the Turkish side is the Ataturk Dam.
 After the dam was completed in 1987, Turkey pledged to allow an annual average of more than 500 cubic meters per second of Euphrates water to pass through to Syria.
-But this summer it dwindled to 215 cubic meters per second.
+But this summer that dwindled to 215 cubic meters per second.

 Farmer Ahmad Mahmoud Alahri sees Turkey as primarily responsible for the situation.
 "Turkey wants to dry us out, there is no difference to IS," he said.
 For almost three years, the so-called Islamic State held sway in the village of Ayid Saghir, before the Kurdish-led fighting alliance Syrian Democratic Forces (SDF) drove them out of the region in 2017.